rstudio/reticulate/README.md

 Callable Objects
 ----------------

-In addition to acessing their methods and properites, some Python objects are also callable (meaning they can be invoked with parameters just like an ordinary function).
+In addition to accessing their methods and properties, some Python objects are also callable (meaning they can be invoked with parameters just like an ordinary function).
 Callable Python objects are returned to R as objects rather than functions, however, you can still execute the callable function via the `$call()` method, for example:

 ``` r
 # get a callable object